Skip to content

 At 4, Jasper really is almost black.

-Sherwin Williams Jasper color strip from Rainwashed, through Quietude, Halcyon Green, Jasper Stone, Underseas, Rocky River, and Jasper over a background of a blue green river in Jasper National Park
+Sherwin Williams Jasper color strip from Rainwashed, through Quietude, Halcyon Green, Jasper Stone, Underseas, Rocky River, and Jasper over a background of Jasper on an island in a kitchen.

 Lighter Version of Jasper

-One shade lighter than Jasper on the same color strip, is Rocky River (SW 6215).
+One shade lighter than Jasper on the same color strip, is Rocky River (6215).

 Darker Version of Jasper

-Jasper vs Greenblack on a wall in a bedroom
+Sherwin Williams Jasper vs Greenblack on a wall behind a half moon mirror and hallway cabinet.

 Greenblack has the same LRV as Jasper, but it is way more gray, so it looks like a black with the most subtle hint of green.